GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 Deploy the Cloud Function that will monitor the Pub/Sub topic and clean up instances.

-    gcloud functions deploy clean-gce-instances --trigger-topic=unused-instances --runtime=nodejs12
+    gcloud functions deploy clean-unused-instances --trigger-topic=unused-instances --runtime=nodejs12 --entry-point=cleanUnusedInstances

 ### Create Cloud Scheduler job

-Next, we configure Cloud Scheduler to push a message containing target label every minute to the Pub/Sub topic `test` that we just created.
+Next, we configure Cloud Scheduler to push a message containing target label every minute to the Pub/Sub topic `unused-instances` that we just created.

-    gcloud scheduler jobs create pubsub clean-gce-instances-job --schedule="* * * * *" \
+    gcloud scheduler jobs create pubsub clean-unused-instances-job --schedule="* * * * *" \
-      --topic=test --message-body='{"label":"env=test"}'
+      --topic=unused-instances --message-body='{"label":"env=test"}'

 The `schedule` is specified in [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
 A `*` in every field means the job runs every minute, every hour, every day of the month, every month, every day of the week.
 More simply put, it runs once per minute.

+Note: If scanning large amounts of VMs, running less often (say, once an hour) is likely sufficient.

 The job is now visible in `gcloud scheduler jobs list`.
 You can also see the jobs in the console:

 Tools > Cloud Scheduler

-Execution logs for the job are visible via the Logs link for each job.
+Scheduler execution logs for the job are visible via the Logs link for each job.

 ### Create a test instance to clean up

-Create a test instance with a two-minute TTL.
+Create a test instance labeled `env=test` with a two-minute TTL.

     gcloud compute instances create cleanup-test --zone=us-central1-a --machine-type=f1-micro \
-      --metadata=env=test,ttl=2
+      --labels=env=test,ttl=2

-Check that the new instance has started.
+Check that the new instance has started successfully.

     gcloud compute instances list

 Wait two minutes and rerun the command.
 The instance should be automatically deleted.

     gcloud compute instances list

+You can also see the Cloud Function execution results, including the name of the deleted instance, under Cloud Function Logs in the console.

 ### Clean up